rash04/Linear_Regression/README.md

 * **Real Life [Dataset](http://archive.ics.uci.edu/ml/datasets/Communities+and+Crime):** Preprocessing of the dataset, cross-validation and Ridge Regression.
 Discussion of feature selection.

-See the Question.pdf and Report.pdf for more details.
+See the Question.pdf and .png files for more details.